-Non-Thesis Option: The candidate must register for GEOG 597 (Preparatory Reading) and take a final written examination that will cover the content of graduate level courses taken as well as fundamental concepts of the discipline as stated in the program's objectives.
+Non-Thesis Option: The candidate must register for GEOG 597 (Preparatory Reading) and take a final written examination.
+This examination will consist of a segment that covers the content of the graduate level core courses taken, as well as fundamental concepts of the discipline as stated in the program's objectives, and a segment covering her/his declared specialty area.